allenai/rslearn/docs/TasksAndModels.md

     task:
       class_path: rslearn.train.tasks.segmentation.SegmentationTask
       init_args:
-        # Multiply ground truth values by this factor before using it for training.
+        # The number of classes to predict.
-        scale_factor: 0.1
+        num_classes: 10
-        # What metric to use, either "mse" (default) or "l1".
+        # The value to use for NODATA pixels, which will be excluded from the loss.
-        metric_mode: "mse"
+        # If null (default), all pixels are considered valid.
-        # Optional value to treat as invalid.
-The loss will be masked at pixels where
+        nodata_value: 255
-        # the ground truth value is equal to nodata_value.
+        # Whether to compute mean IoU.
-        nodata_value: -1
+        enable_miou_metric: true
 ```

-For each training example, PerPixelRegressionTask computes a target dict containing the
+For each training example, SegmentationTask computes a target dict containing the
-"values" (scaled ground truth values) and "valid" (mask indicating which pixels are
+"classes" (ground truth class IDs) and "valid" (mask indicating which pixels are valid
-valid for training) keys.
+for training) keys.

 Here is an example usage: